 These minor symptoms should completely fade within 2-3 months once you stop taking selenium.

 Serious problems that indicate you have Selenium Poisoning

 Serious and life-threatening selenium toxicity can and does occur but is incredibly rare among humans.

 It’s much more common in livestock because the primary source of selenium depends on soil concentrations.

-If animals are consuming soil which is heavily concentrated in selenium then they may start to experience signs of excess.
+If animals are consuming soil that is heavily concentrated in selenium then they may start to experience signs of excess.